melphi/spark-examples/README.md

 To run the Java example go to the project folder and execute maven test command.
 Java 8 or above is required.

-- first-example: Spark, Maven, Java.
-Performs a simple word count task.
+- **first-example**: Performs a simple word count task.
+Spark, Maven, Java.
-- streaming-twitter-custom-receiver: Spark streaming, Maven, Java, Twitter custom receiver.
-A custom receiver to collect Twitter messages streams.
+- **streaming-twitter-custom-receiver**: A custom receiver to collect Twitter messages streams.
+Spark streaming, Maven, Java, Twitter custom receiver.

 ## More information